 \end{rsq}

-However, Japanese hospitality comes from Japanese culture.
-Different cultures interacting with it could have a different evaluation of it.
-While some might be impressed by it, some might consider other factors more important to their stay in a hotel.
-This point leads us to a derivative of the above research question:
+However, Japanese hospitality is based on the Japanese culture.
+Different cultures interacting with it could provide a different evaluation of it.
+Some might be impressed by it, whereas some might consider other factors more important to their stay in a hotel.
+This point leads us to a derivative of the aforementioned research question:

 \begin{rsq}